Will strive to set things right in the country: Telangana CM | Science-Environment

 - India

-Telangana Chief Minister K Chandrasekhar Rao, who is trying to bring together like-minded parties against the alleged anti-people policies of the BJP and on development issues, on Wednesday said he would set the things right in the country.
+Telangana Chief Minister K Chandrasekhar Rao, who is trying to bring together like-minded parties against the alleged anti-people policies of the BJP and on development issues, on Wednesday said he would strive to set things right in the country.

 ''I am moving in the direction of influencing national politics.
 I submit that I would move forward to set right the country using all the abilities given to me by God even by shedding the last drop of my blood,'' he said while addressing a public meeting after inaugurating the Mallanna Sagar reservoir in Siddipet district.